uzvmohamed/ai-attendance.github.io/README.md

 <br>
 <br>
 1. Data We Use
-(DU - Attendance) uses the following types of data to ensure its functionality:
+(AI - Attendance) uses the following types of data to ensure its functionality:
 <br>
 <br>
 Login Information: